Decolonize Data Toolkit

 Post 4

 Accurate data tells accurate stories.
 Indigenous peoples know that data represents more than just numbers.
 Data represents people.
-That’s why we are working to end Data Genocide, a harmful practice that has impacted Native communities for too long. #DecolonizeData
+That’s why we are working to reclaim Indigenous data. #DecolonizeData

 Email Template